-The Bank maintains the optimal liquid structure according the needs and wider prospects of asset and liability management.
+The Bank maintains the optimal liquid structure according to its needs and the wider prospects of asset and liability management.

-In 2021 the Bank had the following average structure of liquid assets:
+In 2021, the Bank had the following average structure of liquid assets:

-- Cash and funds with the Central Bank-36%
+- Cash and funds with the Central Bank

+36%

-- Interbank placements-22%
+- Interbank placements22% of the liquid assets

-- Securities-43% of the liquid assets.
+- Securities43% of the liquid assets

-The level of of the high liquid assets as presented above represents approximately 29% of the total assets.
+The level of the high liquid assets as presented above represents approximately 29% of the Bank's total assets.